 Members who do not serve on any of these committees may be recipients of AFSA-PAC funds, but in those cases they will usually have shown a consistent dedication to the support of diplomacy, development, and the Foreign Service workforce.

-As AFSA implements its legislative agenda in the coming year, we are confident that AFSA-PAC will continue giving the Foreign Service a greater voice.
+As AFSA implements its legislative agenda, we are confident that AFSA-PAC will continue giving the Foreign Service a greater voice.

 The AFSA-PAC Advisory Committee